claykaufmann/personal-site/README.md

 `docker run -p 3000:3000 personal-site`

 ## How is the site deployed?
-Currently, this site is just simply hosted on a Vercel instance for free.
-I am currently in the process of migrating it to my own AWS instance, for practice with AWS and docker.
-Eventually, it will be a container running on a personal AWS instance, behind an nginx proxy under the main route. nginx will also be running on its own container.
+This site is hosted on an AWS Lightsail instance behind an nginx reverse-proxy.
+Both nginx and the site are containerized with Docker, and the containers are run together with docker-compose.
+Current I am planning on setting some actions to auto redeploy the site on push, and run some tests.